osm-americana/diplomat/README.md

 });
 ```

+> [!NOTE]
+> By default, MapLibre GL&nbsp;JS does not support bidirectional text.
+Arabic, Hebrew, and other right-to-left languages will be unreadable unless you [install the mapbox-gl-rtl-text plugin](https://maplibre.org/maplibre-gl-js/docs/examples/add-support-for-right-to-left-scripts/).

 ## Schema

 Diplomat can manipulate any GeoJSON or vector tile source, as long as it includes the following properties on each feature: